Kitware/ParaView/Utilities/Doxygen/pages/ProxyHints.md

 The `interval` attribute is optional (defaults to 100) and can be used to provide a refresh rate in milliseconds.

+The `refresh_on_interaction` boolean attribute is optional (defaults to false).
+When enabled, allows live sources to be refreshed upon user interaction.
+However, enabling this option can complicate interactions, especially with large data sets.

 The `emulated_time` attribute is optional and defaults to 0.
 It is a boolean value that marks the live source as an emulated real-time algorithm, which is an algorithm updated at regular time intervals based on real-time and